 Different numbers and combinations of skills are assessed at each encounter, as per the table below:

 You will be assessed by ten examiners, two at each of the stations.
 For each of the eight encounters they will complete a marksheet assessing a combination of skills.
 Each is graded Satisfactory (2 marks), Borderline (1 mark) or Unsatisfactory (0 marks).
-Examiners will review the patients at stations 1, 3 and 5 to establish the criteria for a satisfactory grade.
+Examiners will review the patients at all 5 stations establish the criteria for a satisfactory grade.
 This is known as calibration.

 An encounter is an interaction with a patient or surrogate.
 Stations 2 and 4 involve one encounter, whereas stations 1, 3 and 5 have two encounters.
 There are therefore a total of eight encounters throughout the exam organised into stations: